7 REASONS WHY “COST REDUCTION” ATTEMPTS AFTER DESIGN DOESN’T

 The traditional way to determine a product’s price is to add the expected profit

 to the cost.
-Target costing starts with the price that the market will bear and
+The latest fad, called target costing, starts with the price that the market will bear and

 then subtracts the profit to arrive at the “target” cost for design teams to

 meet.
 This appears to be a logical way to sell products at the right price.

 In the Aerospace/Defense world, target cost goals are incorporated into